ipipi2024/Mult-thread-syncronization-using-signaling/README.md

 - 5 fork semaphores (one per fork)
 - Each philosopher eats 3 times
 - Asymmetric fork-picking strategy to prevent deadlock

+**Problem 4:**
+- 5 philosopher threads
+- 5 fork semaphores (one per fork)
+- 1 footman semaphore (limits to 4 philosophers at table)
+- Each philosopher eats 3 times
+- Footman approach to prevent deadlock